smonette/portfolio-site-prompt/README.md

 - Link this file from your `index.html`
 - Set a font for your name heading
 - Set a background color for the whole page
-- Set a background color that appears on links, only when they're hovered on
+- Set a background color that appears on links, but only when you're hovering on them.
-- Make sure that the page is as easy to read on a phone as it is on your computer.
+- Do any additional styling that would make your page feel polished.
+For example: how could you constrain the width of text?
+How could you contain content so it's centered on the page?

-Once this is ready, we can get on Tuple and do a code review session!
+Once this is ready, we can get on Tuple and do a code review session! 💙